ester-t-s/graetzlfarben/README.md

 ## Data

 For Vienna, the 'Realnutzungskartierung' dataset by the City of Vienna is suitable for the application and [available as a WFS](https://www.data.gv.at/katalog/dataset/2f5baa1f-208c-42c2-8d04-9ea74aa1b229#resources).
-QGIS can be used to project it to ```EPSG:4326``` and save it as ```GeoJSON```, which is required to create the vector tiles for the map.
+QGIS can be used to project it to ```EPSG:4326``` and save it (with layername 'landuse-data') as ```GeoJSON```, which is required to create the vector tiles for the map.

-To refine the categories, for Vienna NUTZUNG_LEVEL3 could be used, but the naming has to be pre-processed because the category names include spaces and commas.
+The most detailed information on landuse was used, based on the NUTZUNG_CODE or the NUTZUNG_LEVEL3 column.

 ## Tile Creation